makrai/notes/qui22-core-human-value-dataset.md

 * An auxiliary task that is highly related to empathetic dialogue generation is emotion classification.
-In Empathetic Dialogues, each situation is written in association with a given emotion label.
-A total of
+In Empathetic Dialogues, each situation is written in association with a given emotion label
 * 32 emotion labels were annotated to cover a broad range of posit and neg emos

 ### Result

-* baseline that directly applies the BERT model for emotion classification.
-As
+* baseline that directly applies the BERT model for emotion classification
 * Table 5: the additional value information benefits emotion classification
   * relative improvement of 5.2% on DistilBERT and 6.4% on BERT